• Features

 • Present product recommendation quizzes to visitors who’ve browsed more than five items without adding to cart

-Remember — you can come back to your targeting settings at any time.
-And if you still don’t feel confident about doing this on your own, you’re welcome to browse Omnisend’s Knowledge Base whenever you need.
+You can edit your targeting settings any time.
+If you still don’t feel confident about doing this on your own, you’re welcome to browse Omnisend’s Knowledge Base whenever you need.

 The Shopify Forms app also provides multiple targeting options.
 However, Omnisend’s targeting goes beyond Shopify Forms’ basic page-type filters.
-You can combine visitor history, cart values, browsing patterns, and UTM parameters — creating laser-focused campaigns that Shopify’s native tool can’t match.
+You can combine visitor history, cart values, browsing patterns, and UTM parameters.
+These features help you create laser-focused campaigns that Shopify’s native tool can’t match.

-• Structure your layout: Place your main offer in the form heading.
-Then, align design elements consistently and place trust signals near your CTA — such as a privacy policy link — to encourage action.
+• Structure your layout: Place your main offer in the headline to communicate value and increase email capture rate.
+Then, place trust signals, such as a privacy policy link, near your CTA to encourage action.

-• Optimize for mobile: Design for mobile first.
-Keep the popup condensed, ensure buttons are thumb-friendly, and maintain clear readability across all screen sizes.
+• Optimize for mobile: Keep your Shopify popup under 320px wide and ensure buttons are thumb-friendly (at least 44px height).
+Use limited text and maintain readability across screen sizes.

 • Pick eye-catching images: Use product lifestyle shots over bland stock photos.
-Compress images under 200KB for fast loading, but maintain sharpness on retina displays.
+Compress images to under 200KB for fast loading while maintaining sharpness.

 • Craft concise copy: Your message needs to hit hard and fast.
 Lead with a benefit-focused headline, follow with one line of supporting text, and finish with a clear call to action.

-• Create compelling calls to action: Your CTA button should instantly grab attention with bold colors and action-driven text.
-Replace “Submit” with powerful words like “Get My Discount” or “Unlock 20% Off.”
+• Create compelling calls to action: Replace “Submit” with powerful words like “Get My Discount” or “Unlock 20% Off.”
+CTAs with first-person language convert better.

-• Test display triggers: Test different display triggers to find what works for your store.
+• Test display triggers: Try different triggers to find what works for your store.
 Try combinations of time-based delays, page scroll depth, and number of page views.

 • Segment your audience: Target different offers for first-time visitors and existing customers.
-Customize discounts based on shopping history, cart value, and traffic source.
+Combine behavior and email segmentation to personalize offers.

 • Try multiple popup apps: Test two to three different apps before committing.
-Each has unique features — some are fantastic at targeting, others at design.
+Each has unique features.
 Find what fits your needs and budget.

 FAQs